Blake-Loveland/landgrid-support/_articles/using-the-api.md

 All requests return a JSON response containing an array of GeoJSON features representing the matched parcels.
 An empty results set with no error means no parcels could be matched.

+You may get multiple parcel recorders per response.
+This depends on how you search for parcels via our Parcel API.
+Address matching, parcel number, owner name matching, parcels in a radius are all example of Parcel API requests that will likely return multiple Parcel Records in each response.

 ### Limits

 Rates are limited to 10 simultaneous requests or approximately 180 requests per minute.
 Additional capacity is available; please contact our sales team at [parcels@landgrid.com](mailto:parcels@landgrid.com) for details.